Fairblock/fairblock-cycles-quartz/examples/fairblock/README.md

 ## 1. Why Fairblock-Cycles-Quartz?

-Fairblock-Cycles-Quartz is designed to address the need for secure and reliable validator operations in Fairyring.
-Validators play an important role in maintaining the integrity of our framework, but the potential for collusion among them can compromise the system.
-This framework leverages Cycles-Quartz libraries to implement our validator functionality within a TEE, ensuring that sensitive data is stored securely.
+Fairblock-Cycles-Quartz is built to enhance the security and reliability of validator operations within the Fairyring network.
+Validators are essential to the blockchain's integrity, but there is always a risk of collusion among them that can compromize the system.
+To address this, Fairblock-Cycles-Quartz uses the Cycles-Quartz library, allowing validator operations to run within a Trusted Execution Environment (TEE), which helps keep sensitive operations secure.

-The risks of validator collusion are thoroughly explored in our [Multimodal Cryptography Series – Accountable MPC + TEE](https://hackmd.io/@Fairblock/rkSiU78TR) article, which highlights how collusion can lead to unwanted outcomes such as decryption key leakage before the designated decryption time.
-Fairblock-Cycles-Quartz ensures that validators remain unaware of their shares and hence, cannot misuse them.
-By running critical processes inside a TEE, the framework guarantees that storing shares and key extraction is isolated from validators.
-This approach not only secures sensitive data but also provides on-chain attestation to verify that the messages sent by validators actually originate from inside valid TEEs.
+Our [Multimodal Cryptography Series – Accountable MPC + TEE](https://hackmd.io/@Fairblock/rkSiU78TR) explains the risks of validator collusion and the impact on blockchain integrity.
+One major risk is validators leaking decryption keys prematurely.
+Fairblock-Cycles-Quartz tackles this by ensuring validators are unaware of their own shares.
+Running key processes inside a TEE ensures that sensitive data remains isolated and verifiable through on-chain attestation.

-## 2. Overview
+## 2. System Architecture

+### 2.1 Validator Registration
-The validator registration process for Fairblock-Cycles-Quartz relies on a CosmWasm contract to manage TEEs within the Fairyring network.
-This process begins with a handshake between the contract and an enclave using the Quartz client.
-Upon successful completion, the contract stores the public key of the enclave in a list representing the registered TEEs.
-This list can be used to verify the messages originating from inside the enclaves.
+Validator registration in Fairblock-Cycles-Quartz is managed through a CosmWasm smart contract that interacts with TEEs across the Fairyring network.
+Registration starts with a handshake between the CosmWasm contract and an enclave, using the Quartz client.
+Once this handshake is complete, the enclave's public key is saved in a list maintained by the contract, which holds the public keys of authorized TEEs.
+This list is later used to verify messages coming from registered enclaves.

+### 2.2 Secure Validator Operations
-Once the validators are registered, their public keys are retrieved from the contract.
-Each validator’s share is encrypted using their registered public key, and the encrypted shares are sent on-chain.
-The enclaves fetch these encrypted shares and perform decryption within the TEE using the corresponding secret key.
-This ensures that the validators themselves remain unaware of their shares, preventing them from colluding with each other.
+After registration, the validator public keys are retrieved from the CosmWasm contract.
+Each validator receives a share, which is encrypted with their registered public key and sent on-chain.
+Enclaves fetch these encrypted shares and decrypt them within the secure TEE environment, using their corresponding secret keys.
+This setup ensures that validators do not access their own shares directly, thereby reducing the risk of collusion.

-The enclaves also monitor the blockchain for decryption key requests.
-Upon receiving a request, the enclave validates it against the chain state using Tendermint’s `abci_query` mechanism.
-If the validation is successful, the key share is securely extracted and signed using the enclave’s secret key, which corresponds to the public key stored on-chain.
-This signed share is then submitted back to Fairyring.
-This signature is verified on chain using the list of the registered PKs from the contract to confirm that the message originates from a valid TEE.
-After successful verification, the extracted key can be used for key aggregation.
+The enclaves also monitor the blockchain for requests to provide decryption keys.
+When such a request comes in, the enclave uses Tendermint's `abci_query` to verify the request against the blockchain state.
+Once verified, the enclave extracts the keyshare and signs it using the secret key held in the TEE.
+The signed share is submitted back to Fairyring, where it is validated against the stored public keys.
+This ensures the message came from a valid, authenticated TEE, allowing the extracted key share to be used for further aggregation.

-The diagram below illustrates the overall process:
+The diagram below shows the entire process:
 ![Fairblock-Cycles-Quartz](./cycles.png)

 ## 3. Implementation Details

-This implementation builds upon the `Transfers` example from Cycles-Quartz, with modifications to the Quartz cli to enable contract deployment and interaction with Fairyring.
+This implementation builds upon the `Transfers` example from Cycles-Quartz, with modifications to the Quartz client to enable contract deployment and interaction with Fairyring.

+### 3.1 Contract and Enclave Modifications
-The CosmWasm contract is modified to store a list of PKs from validated enclaves through the handshake process.
-On the enclave side, additional functionalities were implemented to support validator operations for Fairyring.
-Specifically, the enclave starts by waiting for the handshake to complete and for the SK to be set.
-Once the SK is established, it fetches and decrypts its share using that SK.
-Following this, the enclave begins listening for decryption key requests from Fairyring.
-After verifying the requests, it extracts the key share and submits it on-chain.
+The CosmWasm contract has been updated to keep a list of public keys from enclaves that successfully complete the handshake process.
+On the enclave side, extra functionalities have been added to handle validator-specific tasks for Fairyring.
+The enclave first waits for the handshake to complete and the secret key (SK) to be set.
+Once ready, the enclave retrieves and decrypts its share.
+Afterward, it listens to the Fairyring network for decryption key requests, verifies these requests, extracts the required keyshare, and submits it back to the chain.

 ## 4. Testing

-Testing for this framework involves two main scripts.
-The first, `test.sh`, is used for end-to-end testing without TEE integration.
-The second script, `test-tee.sh`, includes additional steps to deploy and configure the TCB and DCAP contracts on Fairyring, as well as performing the end-to-end test with the TEE enabled.
+Testing for Fairblock-Cycles-Quartz involves two main scripts: `test.sh` and `test-tee.sh`.
+The `test.sh` script is for end-to-end tests without TEE integration, while `test-tee.sh` also includes extra steps for deploying and managing TEE components, such as the TCB and DCAP contracts.

+### 4.1 Test Procedures
-The testing process involves several steps:
+The testing involves several key steps:

-- Starting the Fairyring network.
+- **Network Initialization**: Start the Fairyring network.
-- Building and starting the enclave.
+- **Enclave Setup**: Build and initialize the enclave.
-- Deploying the CosmWasm contract and performing the handshake with the enclave.
+- **Contract Deployment**: Deploy the CosmWasm contract and complete the handshake with the enclave to validate the TEE.
-- Encrypting the share using the enclave’s public key.
+- **Share Encryption**: Encrypt the validator's share using the enclave's public key and send it on-chain.
-- Sending the encrypted share on-chain.
-- Submitting a decryption key request to trigger the enclave’s process.
+- **Decryption Key Request**: Submit decryption key requests to trigger the enclave's process.

-Note that for the end-to-end tests, the Fairyring source code (`abci-query` branch) is required to be cloned in the same directory where Fairblock-Cycles-Quartz is located.
+For end-to-end tests, the Fairyring source code (`abci-query` branch) must be cloned in the same directory as Fairblock-Cycles-Quartz.
-Logs for the chain and enclave operations are stored in `fairyring/fairyring_chain.log` and `examples/fairblock/enclave_output.log`, respectively.
+Logs for both the blockchain and enclave are kept for analysis and debugging purposes, stored in `fairyring/fairyring_chain.log` and `examples/fairblock/enclave_output.log`.
+These logs provide insight into the behavior of the enclave and chain interactions during testing.